Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Ana Melgar, Alli Rosenbloom and Dan Heching contributed to this report.
+CNN’s Lisa Respers France, Ana Melgar, Alli Rosenbloom, Dan Heching, Hanna Park and Jose Alvarez contributed to this report.